ivanbuzyka/SolrCloud.InDocker/SolrVersions/8.1.1/certificate/readme.md

 ## TL;DR
-Pleace the PKCS12 certificate here.
+Place the PKCS12 certificate here.
-Please name the certificate "localhost.p12" and use password "changeit" (bith are hardcoded into bin/solr.in.sh)
+Name the certificate "localhost.p12" and use password "changeit" (both are hardcoded into bin/solr.in.sh)

 ## Creating certificate steps (details)